-\JL{There is a growing statistical literature that tackles high-dimensional inference problems.
-Existing methods belong to several categories, including the sample splitting based methods, the Bootstrap based methods, the de-sparsified Lasso methods, the post-selection inference \JL{methods}, and the knockoff filter.} In particular, Wasserman and Roeder (2009) proposed \JL{a} sample \JL{splitting} method \cite{Wasserman2009}, which \JL{splits} $n$ data points into two halves\JL{, with the first half to be used for model selection (say by the Lasso) and the second half for constructing confidence intervals or $p$-values for the parameters in the selected model}.
-For a fixed \JL{dimension} $p$, Minnier et al. (2009) developed a perturbation resampling based method to approximate the distribution of penalized regression estimates under a general class of loss functions \cite{Minnier2009}.
-Chatterjee and Lahiri (2011) proposed a modified residual Bootstrap Lasso method \cite{Chatterjee2011}, which is consistent in estimating the limiting distribution of a modified Lasso estimator.
-For \JL{the scenarios with $p$ going to infinity at a polynomial rate of $n$}, Chatterjee and Lahiri (2012) showed that a residual Bootstrap adaptive Lasso estimator can consistently estimate the limiting distribution of the adaptive Lasso estimator under \JL{several} intricate conditions \cite{Chatterjee2012}\JL{, two of which are similar to the irrepresentible condition and the beta-min condition\footnote{Beta-min condition means the minimum absolute value of non-zero regression coefficients is much larger than $1/\sqrt{n}$.} that together guarantee the model selection consistency of the Lasso}.
-Liu and Yu (2013) proposed another residual Bootstrap method based on a two-stage estimator Lasso+OLS\footnote{Lasso+OLS means using Lasso to select a model and next using OLS to refit the coefficients in the selected model.
-In paper \cite{Liu2013}, \JL{Liu and Yu} introduced Lasso+mLS, which \JL{uses} a modified version of the Least Squares (mLS) instead of OLS for the refitting \JL{step}. \JL{Yet} the modification is more important in \JL{the} theoretical \JL{aspect} than in practice. \JL{Simulations show} that the confidence intervals \JL{constructed} by Bootstrap Lasso+OLS are almost the same as those by Bootstrap Lasso+mLS.
-Therefore, we only consider Bootstrap Lasso+OLS for comparison in this paper.} and showed consistency under the irrepresentible condition, the beta-min condition and other regularity conditions \cite{Liu2013}. \JL{A main issue with these methods is that they all }require the rather restrictive beta-min condition\JL{, which should be better relaxed} in high-dimensional inference if possible.
+\JL{There is a growing body of statistical literature on high-dimensional inference problems.
+Existing methods are divided into several categories, including the sample-splitting-based methods, bootstrap-based methods, de-sparsified lasso methods, post-selection inference \JL{methods}, and knockoff filter.} In particular, Wasserman and Roeder proposed \JL{a} sample-splitting method \citep{Wasserman2009} that \JL{splits} $n$ data points into two halves. \JL{The first half is used for model selection (say, by the lasso), and the second half is used to construct confidence intervals or $p$-values for the parameters in the selected model}.
+For a fixed \JL{dimension} $p$, Minnier et~al. developed a perturbation resampling-based method to approximate the distribution of penalized regression estimates under a general class of loss functions \citep{Minnier2009}.
+Chatterjee and Lahiri proposed a modified residual bootstrap lasso method \citep{Chatterjee2011}, which is consistent in estimating the limiting distribution of a modified lasso estimator.
+For \JL{scenarios in which $p$ goes to infinity at a polynomial rate of $n$}, Chatterjee and Lahiri showed that a residual bootstrap adaptive lasso estimator can consistently estimate the limiting distribution of the adaptive lasso estimator under \JL{several} intricate conditions \citep{Chatterjee2012}. \JL{Two of these conditions are similar to the irrepresentible condition and the beta-min condition (the beta-min condition means that the minimum absolute value of the nonzero regression coefficients is much larger than $n^{-1/2}$), which together guarantee the model selection consistency of the lasso}.
+Liu and Yu proposed another residual bootstrap method based on a two-stage estimator (lasso+ols), showing its consistency under the irrepresentible condition, beta-min condition, and other regularity conditions \citep{Liu2013}.
+Here, lasso+ols denotes using the lasso method to select a model, and then using the ordinary least squares (OLS) method to refit the coefficients in the selected model. \JL{However, a common issue with these methods is that they all }require the rather restrictive beta-min condition\JL{, which should be relaxed} in high-dimensional inference, if possible.